-Clients turn to Mr. Nerko for swift, decisive courtroom victories when clients’ reputations or confidential information assets are at risk.
-He serves as lead counsel to numerous federal credit unions in data security litigation against the largest provider of online banking and outsourced technology services to financial institutions.
-He has also represented a variety of businesses in “bet the company” disputes concerning the misappropriation of trade secrets.
-Mr. Nerko is a frequent speaker on information protection and has been quoted extensively by the media, including in Krebs on Security, SecurityWeek, CFO, CyberScoop, PYMNTS, Pennsylvania Business Central, Global Data Review and the Credit Union Times.
+Mr. Nerko is a go-to advisor and litigator in new areas of the law and emerging technologies, and clients turn to him for swift, decisive victories when their reputations or confidential information assets are at risk.
+Mr. Nerko has represented the New York Credit Union Association in a technology dispute, as well as credit unions throughout the country in data security and technology contract litigation against the largest provider of online banking and outsourced technology services to financial institutions.
+He has also represented a variety of businesses in “bet the company” disputes concerning the misappropriation of confidential information.
+Mr. Nerko is a frequent speaker on information protection and has been quoted extensively by the media, including in Krebs on Security, SecurityWeek, CFO, CyberScoop, PYMNTS, the Credit Union Times, the Credit Union Journal, Pennsylvania Business Central, and Global Data Review.

 Mr. Nerko also litigates matters implicating legal ethics and the protection of attorney-client privileged information.
 He won disqualification of an Am Law 50 law firm after a two-day evidentiary hearing, and competitor law firms have turned to Mr. Nerko to represent them in a variety of disputes.